top of page

 FCENP Pond_edited_edited.jpg

-• It lies within the Mount Arrowsmith Biosphere Region, a designated UNESCO biosphere reserve, one of only three in BC.
+• The Preserve lies within the Mount Arrowsmith Biosphere Region, a designated UNESCO biosphere reserve, one of only three in BC.

-• In Dec 2024 the Nature Preserve was designated as one of Canada's Protected Areas by Environment Canada to protect its wildlife, their habitat, and to conserve and enhance biodiversity.
+• It is designated as one of Canada's Protected Areas by Environment Canada to protect its wildlife, their habitat, and to conserve and enhance biodiversity.

-• It is situated within a designated Important Bird and Biodiversity Area, home to 135 native avian species and confirmed sightings of 192 native and migratory birds (Important Bird & Biodiversity Areas Canada).
+• It is within a designated Important Bird and Biodiversity Area, home to 135 native avian species and confirmed sightings of 192 native and migratory birds (IBA Canada).

-• 22 Species at Risk are found here including Great Blue herons, Peregrine falcons, Northern Red-legged frogs, Pacific Tree frogs, Purple martin, Dun Skipper, Wandering salamander and and many coastal bird species.
-The fact that such a small area supports a large number of species at risk highlights its high conservation value.
+• 22 Species at Risk are found here including Great Blue herons, Peregrine falcons, Northern Red-legged frogs, Pacific Tree frogs, Purple martins, Dun Skipper, Wandering salamander and and many coastal bird species.
+The fact that this relatively small area supports such a large number of species at risk highlights its high conservation value.

-• The Nature Preserve's forest type is ranked as critically imperiled and is on the provincial red list in British Columbia as part of the Douglas-fir/dull Oregon-grape ecological community located within the Coastal Douglas-fir Moist Maritime (CDFmm) subzone.
+• The Nature Preserve's forest is classified as critically imperiled and is on the provincial red list in BC as part of the Douglas-fir/dull Oregon-grape ecological community located within the Coastal Douglas-fir Moist Maritime (CDFmm) subzone.

-• Sensitive ecosystems found within the Nature Preserve are Wetland marsh (WN: ms) freshwater and tidal, Riparian mature coniferous deciduous forest (RI:6), and Older Forest, conifer dominated (OF: co).
+• Sensitive ecosystems within the Nature Preserve are Wetland marsh (freshwater and tidal), Riparian mature coniferous deciduous forest,, and Older Forest, conifer dominated.

-• Its ten wetlands, including one partially found on the 1ha, are classified as Red Alder - Skunk Cabbage (Alnus rubra - Lysichiton americanus) swamp (Ws52), Provincially Red-listed wetlands defined as an ecological community that has or is a candidate for endangered of threatened status in BC (BC CDC, 2024).
+• Its ten wetlands are classified Red Alder - Skunk Cabbage swamp, BC - Red-listed wetlands defined as an ecological community that has or is a candidate for endangered of threatened status (BC CDC, 2024).

 FCENP Swordferns.JPG